cyberark/secretless-broker/design/simpler-configuration.md

         providerId: SSH_PRIVATE_KEY
         provider: env
 ```
-**Note**: We have not decided on the final syntax for http yet.
-We are considering dropping support in the near-term for
-multiple http sub-handlers on a single port / socket file.
-Some things we'd like to be able to support with the http definition:
-- Connections to multiple different endpoints flowing through a single port / socket file
-- Supporting connections to multiple different versions of the same connection type through the same port / socket file
-  (eg connections to different AWS accounts)
+**Note**: In this iteration we are **not** supporting requests for multiple http handler types flowing through a
-- A clear definition for one listener / handler configured on a given port / socket (**this is the priority to support in this version**)
+single service definition.
+We plan to add support for this in a later iteration.
+For now, we only support one http handler configured on a given port / socket.

 This proposal:
 - Integrates the port / socket that Secretless is listening on with how to process the connection (eg credentials, etc)